Pulse (Pink Floyd album): Release

 In the United States, despite a price of $34.99 (which included flashing spine light and two AA batteries) Pulse debuted at number one on the Billboard 200 during the week of 24 June 1995 with 198,000 copies sold, it became the first multidisc album to top the Billboard 200 since the chart started using SoundScan data in May 1991.
 The next week it fell off to number three on the chart.
-It remained on the chart for twenty two weeks.
+It remained on the chart for 22 weeks.
 It was certified two times platinum by the RIAA on 31 July 1995 for shipments of one million units.

 On 1 July 1995 the video version of Pulse debuted at number one on the Billboard's Top Music Videos chart with 16,500 units sold.
 The video was certified eight times platinum by the RIAA on 31 July 2006 for shipments of 800,000 units.

 The video version (on VHS and Laserdisc) also featured the song "Take It Back", and an almost complete performance from their 20 October show at Earl's Court, London.
 The Pulse DVD was released on 10 July 2006.
 On 16 December 2021, the band announced on social media platforms that a re-release of Pulse on DVD and a first-time release on Blu-ray format was on 18 February 2022.
-The packaging will re-introduce the blinking LED featured with the original CD release from 1995.
+The packaging re-introduced the blinking LED featured with the original CD release from 1995.

 The vinyl version was released as a four-LP box set and included "One of These Days" (also heard on the cassette release) as well as a large version of the photo booklet.
-The debut of the album was highlighted by a light show from the top of the Empire State Building in New York City with music simulcasted on a New York City radio station.
+The release of the album was promoted by a light show from the top of the Empire State Building in New York City with music simulcasted on a New York City radio station.